LivingStories-DevTeam/Living-Stories-App/recommendation_engine/Overview.md

-### Overview:
+## Overview:
+We have built two recommendation engine models.
+After testing and discussion, the chosen one will be implemented into the final product!

-The recommendation engine we're constructing is a **hybrid model**, which means it merges various recommendation techniques to offer suggestions.
+The recommendation engines we've constructed are a **hybrid model**, which means it merges various recommendation techniques to offer suggestions.
 Here, we're combining:

 1. **Content-Based Recommendation**: Based on the content of the stories (story labels and location).
 2. **Collaborative Filtering**: Based on user behavior, i.e., stories liked by similar users.
 3. **Social Recommendation**: Recommendations based on users followed.

+### rec_engineV1:

 ### 1. Data Preprocessing: